 Sarah Mudho began serving on the Connecticut College Board of Trustees in 2021.

-Since 2015, Mudho has served as General Counsel at Wellspring Capital Management, a private equity firm in New York.
-She also became the Chief Compliance Officer in 2017 and serves as a member of the firm’s investment committee.
-Prior to joining Wellspring, Mudho was a counsel in the Corporate Department at Paul, Weiss, Rifkind, Wharton & Garrison LLP in New York.
-As a member of the mergers & acquisitions group at Paul Weiss, she worked on various foreign and domestic acquisitions and investments, divestitures, joint ventures, recapitalizations and other transactions for U.S.-based and overseas clients engaged in a wide variety of businesses, including the steel, manufacturing, defense, hospitality, healthcare, sporting goods and consumer goods industries.
+Mudho is the General Counsel and Chief Compliance Officer of Wellspring Capital Management Group LLC, a middle-market private equity firm in New York.
+She is also a member of the firm’s Investment, ESG, and DEI Committees.
+Prior to joining Wellspring Capital, Mudho was a counsel in the M & A Group at Paul, Weiss, Rifkind, Wharton & Garrison LLP, where from 2005 to 2015, she worked and advised on leveraged buy-outs, strategic acquisitions, joint ventures, recapitalizations, and other transactions for foreign and domestic clients engaged in a variety of businesses, including steel, manufacturing, defense, hospitality, healthcare, and consumer goods industries.

 Mudho graduated cum laude in 1998 with a degree in International Relations and received her J.D. from Columbia Law School in 2001.
 While at the College, she played on the varsity Women's Basketball team for three seasons and participated in Umoja all four years.
 Sarah's brother, Christopher, also attended Conn as a member of the Class of 2001.